CraftAmethyst/Graphene3/.github/ISSUE_TEMPLATE/-english--bug-report.md

 ---
 <!-- Please confirm the following before submitting -->
-- [ ] I've confirmed I'm using the latest version of Graphene
+- [ ] I've confirmed I'm using the latest version of Tritium
 - [ ] I've tried reproducing the issue without other mods
 - [ ] I've searched existing Issues and haven't found the same problem